ansipes/mejo-187/content/project/four.md

 Following is the list of required items in this project app:

-1. Logo that links back to your WordPress portfolio site
-2. Story title
+1. Story title
-3. Short introduction
+2. Short introduction
-4. Main interactive graphic (e.g. timeline) built with pure JavaScript
+3. Main interactive graphic (e.g. timeline) built with pure JavaScript
-5. Data visualization
+4. Data visualization
-6. A modal window for your Sources
+5. A modal window for your Sources

 ## Grading